 The Otago Respiratory Research Unit is best known for work on exhaled nitric oxide as a biomarker in asthma and other airway diseases.
 Our group has produced some of the leading research on exhaled nitric oxide, and we continue to work and publish in this field.

 Other research interests include several collaborations across Otago Medical School and beyond.
 Working with colleagues in the Department of Biochemistry, we are investigating gene expression in antibiotic-resistant bacteria in patients with cystic fibrosis.
 We are collaborating with colleagues in the Department of General Practice and Rural Health to explore how best to deliver health care for patients with severe chronic obstructive pulmonary disease (COPD).
+Working with colleagues in the School of Pharmacy, we are investigating inhaled antibiotic therapy for tuberculosis.
 We are also working with colleagues in the Pharmacoepidemiology Research Network on the use and safety of medications in patients with COPD.

 Our unit is also involved in commercial pharmaceutical studies.
 In recent years, we have undertaken studies in asthma, COPD, bronchiectasis, cystic fibrosis, and interstitial lung disease.